Smart-Take: Alzheimer's Disease

 - Increasing trouble with organizing, planning, or performing tasks

-In the early part of this stage, patients can often recall memories and activities in great detail from their past, but have incrementally more trouble with day-to-day tasks like bill-paying.
+Middle-Stage Alzheimer’s.
+In the early part of this stage, patients can often recall memories and activities in great detail from their pasts but have incrementally more trouble with day-to-day tasks, like paying bills.
 Later in the progression of this stage, additional detail will be lost from their personal history, and friends and family may notice the toll that the frustration is taking on their loved one.
-Symptoms include:
+Middle-stage symptoms include:

 - Confusing words, or what day, season, or time it is